hyungmogu/basic-chat-app/README.md

 ## Running server on localhost

 ### Step 1 - install dependencies
-- Note.
-Installation is order dependent and .sh file will be provided later

 ### Step 2 - Starting Redis Server on localhost
 ```